 Glycogen storage disease is not curable.
 However early diagnosis and consistent compliance with a good treatment program can help to reduce symptoms and complications.

 There is no way to prevent glycogen storage disease.
-Treatment plans for glycogen storage diseases include a multifaceted approach that is tailored to the individual case and specific type of glycogen ...more treatments »
+Treatment plans for glycogen storage diseases include a multifaceted approach that is tailored to the individual case and specific type of glycogen storage ...more treatments »

 Glycogen storage diseases: Misdiagnosis